cljabasa/cljabasa/src/pages/blog/coding-music.md

 Thus, I will forever revere [Nobuo Uematsu](https://en.wikipedia.org/wiki/Nobuo_Uematsu) for the musical genius that he is for composing the soundtracks to much of Final Fantasy franchise's installments.
 His music is the imagination and creativity unbounded, writing masterpeices despite [limited technology](https://en.wikipedia.org/wiki/Chiptune).
 Uematsu essentially made [_The Creation of Adam_](https://en.wikipedia.org/wiki/The_Creation_of_Adam) with crayons.

-_Fantasian_, also is made by [Hironobu Sakaguchi](https://en.wikipedia.org/wiki/Hironobu_Sakaguchi) which I now play, instantly took me those sweet times.
+_Fantasian_, which I now play, is also made by [Hironobu Sakaguchi](https://en.wikipedia.org/wiki/Hironobu_Sakaguchi) and instantly took me those sweet times.

 Having these soundtracks on queue while working makes me feel like a hero on a quest to save the world from the clutches of evil.
 Fun fact: I was listening to the Final Fantasy V Original Soundtrack as I wrote this.